-A student who is deaf or hard of hearing has an audiological assessment by an audiologist that affirms a bilateral hearing loss, a unilateral loss with significant speech/language delay, or a cochlear implant.
+A student who is deaf or hard of hearing has an audiological assessment that affirms a bilateral hearing loss, a unilateral loss with significant speech/language delay, or a cochlear implant.

 Students with a diagnosis of central auditory processing dysfunction are not considered for this category unless there is an additional diagnosis of peripheral hearing loss.